 and hope is a flickering flame in the wind.

-moly and ratty sit before the badger's fire,
+the mole and the rat sit before the badger's hearth,

 replaced with dressing gowns and slippers.